haskell/cabal/Cabal/doc/developing-packages.rst

     an executable in the package will override any of the hard-coded packages with the same name, and a hard-coded package will override any executable on the ``PATH``.

-    In the first two cases, the list entry is desguared into a :pkg-field:`build-tool-depends` entry.
+    In the first two cases, the list entry is desugared into a :pkg-field:`build-tool-depends` entry.
     In the first case, the entry is desugared into a :pkg-field:`build-tool-depends` entry by prefixing with ``$pkg:``.
     In the second case, it is desugared by looking up the package and executable name in a hard-coded table.
     In either case, the optional version bound is passed through unchanged.
     Refer to the documentation for :pkg-field:`build-tool-depends` to understand the desugared field's meaning, along with restrictions on version bounds.

+    If backwards-compatibility is important, you may opt to use :pkg-field:`build-tool-depends` for cases (1) and (2), as they are supported by old versions of Cabal.
+Case (3) should not be relied upon, as support for taking executables from ``PATH`` was not added until Cabal 2.0, and you'll get errors with old versions of Cabal if you put an unrecognized executable into :pkg-field:`build-tools`.

 .. pkg-field:: buildable: boolean